google/applied-machine-learning-intensive/v2/01_what_is_ml/00_introduction/slides.md

 # Features

-information drawn from examples which distinguish one example from another are the features in a machine learning system
+Information drawn from examples which distinguish one example from another are the features in a machine learning system

 <!--
 For example, if we're trying to decide whether an image is of a lion or a tiger, useful features could be whether an animal has a mane or stripes.